 - You can use the background for advertising.
 If your business uses live streaming to sell products or services, the background image is bonus real estate for displaying everything from product images to calls to action.

 Green screening can also help increase the perceived value of your stream.
-It can allow you to do funny things, if you think you have a funny idea that can help you go viral.
-But it can also allow you to do serious things with presentations and charts.
-So it really does come down to helping you achieve your vision with the least expense possible.
+You can pull off a funny joke with a green screen or do something serious with presentations and charts.
+It comes down to helping you achieve your vision with the least expense possible.

 Let’s say you already have a live streaming setup that includes a camera and a computer with a software encoder installed.
-A camera is a camera, and the most widely used software encoders — OBS, XSplit, vMix — have some sort of background swapping functionality we can use.
+The most widely used software encoders — OBS, XSplit, and vMix — have some sort of background swapping functionality we can use.

 What kind of screen do you need?

-Even though green is so associated with the process of chroma keying that “green screening” has become another name for it, the screen you use doesn’t necessarily have to be green.
+Even though the color green is so associated with the process of chroma keying that “green screening” has become another name for it, the screen you use doesn’t necessarily have to be green.

 - Green screens work better with digital cameras.

-- They require less light than blue screens.
+- Green screens require less light than blue screens.

-- There are reasons to believe that blue apparel is more popular than green, so there are fewer chances you’ll chroma key a clothing item.
+- Blue apparel is more popular than green, so there are fewer chances you’ll chroma key a clothing item.

-Green isn’t without its faults, though, the biggest of which is that it bleeds over onto subjects, causing unintended chroma keying.
-One of the ways you can correct this bleed is with the use of lighting.
+Green isn’t without its faults, though.
+The biggest drawback is that it bleeds over onto subjects, causing unintended chroma keying.
+You can correct this bleed with good lighting.

 Either way, you shouldn’t have any trouble creating the screen.
-You can do anything from painting a wall with special paint to setting up a portable screen.
-Either will work fine, as long as it has consistent coloring.
+You can do anything from covering a wall with special paint to setting up a portable screen.
+The important thing is to have consistent coloring.

 What about lighting?

-Lighting is where things become tricky and possibly expensive.
+Lighting is where chroma keying becomes tricky and expensive.
 It’s imperative that you light the green screen evenly.
 Any uneven coloration will make the screen more difficult to key.
 Plus, it will add more hues to the list of things you cannot wear in front of the green screen.

-At the very least, you’ll need two lights with diffusers — one for each end of the screen.
-For a professional setup, it’s recommended that you add:
+At the minimum, you’ll need two lights with diffusers — one for each end of the screen.
+For a professional setup, you should get one of the following: